Project Coordinator vs Project Expeditor for PMP Exam

-Most of the projects involve several working groups that must be managed to meet schedule, communication, transportation, logistics and cost requirements.
+If you are going to take the PMP Exam, you should know the topic of project coordinator vs expeditor well.
+Most of the projects involve several working groups that must be managed to meet schedule, communication, transportation, logistics, and cost requirements.
 Different types of organizations give different levels of authority and responsibility to their executives.
-Project Manager, Project Expeditor and Project Coordinator have different roles and access to project resources.
-In Projectized Organizations, the project manager has full authority on the project and resources.
-In a similar manner, strong matrix organizations also give the project manager full authority.
+The project manager, expeditor, and coordinator have different responsibility levels over the project resources.
+For example, in projectized organizations, the project manager has full authority over the project and resources.
+In the same way, strong matrix organizations also give the project manager full authority.
 Therefore the strong matrix structure has a lot of the characteristics of a projectized organizational structure.

 However, in a weak matrix organization or a functional organization, the project manager’s authority level is reduced.

-According to the PMBOK Guide, both Project Expeditors and Project Coordinator carry project management responsibilities.
-The role of Project Coordinator and Project Expeditor may look very similar to many of the PMP aspirants thus, they usually misunderstand and mix up these two different roles.
+According to the PMBOK Guide, both project expeditors and coordinators carry project management responsibilities.
+The role of project coordinator and expeditor may look very similar to many of the PMP aspirants thus, they usually misunderstand and mix up these two different roles.
 Sometimes they think that both of their responsibilities are the same.
 In this article, we will discuss each concept and clarify the difference between the expeditor and the coordinator.

-A project expeditor can not make the decision himself.
-He can provide inputs for decision making.
+However, the expeditor can not make the decision himself.
+He can provide inputs for decision-making.

-As per the PMI PMBOK Guide, Project coordinators have the power to make some decisions and have some authority.
+As per the PMBOK Guide, project coordinators have the power to make some decisions and have some authority.
 They report to a project manager or a higher-level manager.

-A Project Coordinator has the responsibility of partially managing the project by the support of other section or department managers.
+A project coordinator has the responsibility of partially managing the project with the support of other section or department managers.

 What are the Differences Between Project Expeditor and Project Coordinator?